IT support

 Log in and change your password

-3. Set up your self service details
+3. Set up your multi-factor authentication

 Make sure your mobile and personal email contact details are current by contacting Student Connect to update your personal information.